phegman/October-CMS-Slick-Slider/README.md

 ## Installation
 Create a folder named peterhegman in your /plugins directory.
 Drop slickslider into this folder.
 In your terminal run `php artisan october:up`
 Note: Make sure the plugin folder is named "slickslider"

+## Dependencies
+This plugin requires jQuery 1.7 +.
+By default the plugin includes jQuery 3.1.1, but if your theme already include jQuery you may want to turn it off in the settings tab of your slideshow.

 ## Creating a Slider
 After installation choose "Slideshows" from the main menu.